jeffwilcox/jeffwilcox.blog/_posts/2013-09-11-mongodb-azure-linux-cli.md

 </tbody>
 </table>

 ## Linux images

-x
+Many people use Ubuntu, but I prefer CentOS.
+The scripts I've created here use `yum` as the package manager.

 ## Password-less Linux VMs

-x
+Previously I provided guidance on creating VMs that use public/private key pairs for authentication.
+Please refer to [my post about this using the CLI](http://www.jeff.wilcox.name/2013/06/secure-linux-vms-with-ssh-certificates/).
+I recommend not having password-accessible virtual machines in any scenario.

 ## Affinity Groups

-x

-## Availability Sets / IaaS VM SLA

-Availability Sets are XXX
+We will use a Windows Azure affinity group.
+This groups a lot of things in nearby racks: storage, network, compute resources, etc.

-### Single Instances and Maintainence
+## Single Instances and Maintainence

 If you only run a single Virtual Machine in Windows Azure for a service, you actually won't be covered by the SLA, since it is likely that at some point the fabric running the data center will need to update the host operating system, replace old hardware, experience downtime that is scheduled, etc.

-In July, I was running a small VM doing some statistical analysis, and I received this mail from Windows Azure about my single-instance VM, and that it would experience some downtime (including a reboot):
+In July, I was running a small VM doing some statistical analysis, and I received this mail from Windows Azure about my single-instance VM, and that it would experience some downtime (including a reboot).
+I received emails before and after the work:

 ![A mail from Windows Azure about a single-instance VM.]({{ site.cdn }}mongo/SingleInstanceEmail.png =700x780 "A mail from Windows Azure about a single-instance VM.")